When you start working here there will be a lot for you to take in. This is some useful information that will help you to feel at home quicker.

 When you start work with us, you'll automatically be put into a pension scheme if you meet certain criteria.
 If you’re an academic or academic-related (professional and managerial) member of staff this will be the USS pension scheme.
 If you're a member of support staff, you won't be put into a pension scheme automatically until you've been working here for 3 months then, if you meet the relevant criteria, you'll be automatically enrolled in the DC Plan.
 However, you also have the option of joining the PAS scheme, which is a defined benefit scheme.
-More details about the benefits offered by these schemes can be found on our pensions pages or you can attend one of the monthly Support Staff pension induction course to help you understand the difference between the DC Plan and PAS.
+More details about the benefits offered by these schemes can be found on our pensions pages.

 If you join as a clinical member of staff and have been in the NHS scheme in the previous 12 months, you may be able to join the NHS pension scheme while you are employed here.

 If you don’t want to join a pension scheme, contact the Pensions Department on 0113 343 4146.

 To request a staff ID card, please log on to the University of Leeds Staff Printing webpage using your university login details.
 Select ID card, click order, complete the online form with your details and upload your photo.
 Your card can be collected when you receive a confirmation email that it is ready.

 You will have an induction with your School/Service at which you will get information on things like the local structure and culture, training opportunities, health and safety, equality and inclusion and the Staff Review and Development Scheme.
 You can also book a place on the University welcome event session which is run by Organisational Development and Professional Learning (OD&PL) (formerly SDDU).